 If you are applying for a certificate and do not meet the standards, you may fill one out to obtain eligibility.
 Your eligibility is not guaranteed from filling out the application.
 You must wait up to 180 days before the agency decides on your status.
 Therefore, it is in your best interest to complete the form before applying for certification.
 Consequently, if you are denied, you will not receive certification.

-Exemptions are for interstate commerce and not intended for intrastate travel.
+Furthermore, exemptions are for interstate commerce and not intended for intrastate travel.
 FMCSA exemptions is not for relief for intrastate drivers.

-Furthermore, call us if you have questions.
+Furthermore, call us if you have any questions.
 We look forward to hearing from you!
 Have a blessed day!